steve8708/compylr/README.md

 ## Todo
 * Support for angular filters
 * Support for other templating languages (e.g. jinja on python)
-* Supoprt for logic sharing
+* Support for logic sharing
   * On node through code sharing
   * On other platforms (python, java, etc) through expression parsing